The East Lothian Courier Community Champion Awards 2025 in association with East Coast Buses will take place on Thursday, June 5th, venue TBC

 You can submit as many nominations as you like across the 11 different categories.
 The categories and the criteria for each can be found in the ‘Categories’ section above.

-It is free to enter the awards and all finalists will receive one free ticket to attend the ceremony (or two free tickets if aged under 18).
+It is free to enter the awards and all finalists and up to 5 guests will receive free entry to the awards.

 Once you have submitted an entry, we will add your nomination to the judging pack for consideration.
 Once the judging has taken place, we will contact you to let you know if your entry has been shortlisted or not.